Dolly Parton May Be Getting A Netflix Original Series, According To ‘Grace And Frankie’ Star Lily Tomlin

-Grace and Frankie star Lily Tomlin may have recently spilled the beans about a Netflix Original currently in the works featuring Dolly Parton!
+Grace and Frankie star Lily Tomlin may have recently spilled the beans about a Netflix Original currently in the works featuring Dolly Parton.

-Lily Tomlin spilled the beans during the Netflix FYSee (For Your Consideration events showcasing Emmy contenders) that took place in Hollywood this weekend.
+Lily Tomlin revealed the new show during the Netflix FYSee (For Your Consideration events showcasing Emmy contenders) that took place in Hollywood this weekend.
 The Grace and Frankie star was on the stage with Jane Fonda, Sam Waterston, Martin Sheen, and the creators of the Netflix Original series to promote the show to those voting for the Emmys.

 According to IndieWire, the entire cast and crew of Grace and Frankie danced around answering any questions about what to expect or what was coming for Season 5.
 According to Jane Fonda, the cast and crew feared spoiling Season 5 before it gets released by saying the wrong thing.
-They didn’t want to reveal any information Netflix didn’t want revealed.
+They didn’t want to reveal any information that Netflix didn’t want revealed.

 Because the entire cast and crew remained so tight-lipped about the upcoming season of Grace and Frankie, many found it a little surprising when Lily Tomlin let such a big piece of information slip about her former 9 to 5 co-star, Dolly Parton.
 IndieWire and several other media outlets have speculated dishing this information was likely an accident on Lily’s part.

 Pete Hammond of Deadline asked Tomlin who she would like to see guest star in the Grace and Frankie.
-Considering fans have longed for a reboot or reunion of the 1985 comedy titled 9 to 5, it only made sense for Dolly Parton to be considered as a guest star.
+Considering fans have longed for a reboot or reunion of the 1985 comedy, 9 to 5, it only made sense for Dolly Parton to be considered as a guest star.

 Dolly Parton's getting a Netflix show, according to Lily Tomlin https://t.co/erVnCUhT7i pic.twitter.com/3id9PFeIDn